nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 But the undisputed champion of our Apple 2 games was [Ultima IV: Quest of the Avatar](https://en.wikipedia.org/wiki/Ultima_IV:_Quest_of_the_Avatar), which was not merely an ephemeral *game*, something you played for a few minutes, before bedtime, but an *adventure*.
-To conquer the game, you had to explore, fight, and build up your resources to take on more fearsome enemies.
+To conquer the game, you had to explore, fight, and build up your resources.

-You also had to collect clues by talking to non-player characters in each of the 16 castles, towns and villages scattered across the land.
-Often a clue would just be a hint as to who to ask for further information, or perhaps the ingredients for a spell.
-Some of these characters would be willing to join you in your quest, building up a small party of adventurers, very handy in battle.
+You could even *save your progress* which wrote the state of the game back to a floppy disk, so once you'd done your homework and fed the dog you could select "Journey Onward" to continue your epic quest.

 The game was so large it used *four* floppy sides, and much swapping of disks was required, with the game halting to demand a swap of disks whenever your character entered a town, or left a town, or entered a dungeon, or died in a dungeon.

+You had to collect clues by talking to non-player characters in each of the 16 castles, towns and villages scattered across the land.
+Often a clue would just be a hint about where to find some item, or who to ask for further information, or perhaps the ingredients for a spell.
+Some of these characters would be willing to join you in your quest, if you'd acted virtuously enough, so you could build up a small party of adventurers, very handy in battle.

-Of course, if things were going that badly you could just choose not to save, and reset the whole machine instead.
+Of course, if things were going badly you could just choose not to save, and reset the whole machine instead.
+Software was simpler back then.

-But if things were going okay, you could *save your progress* onto the "Britannia" disk, and continue your quest once you'd finished your homework.

 The game was supposed to come with various materials and an ingenious piece of copy protection: an instruction book and a cloth map.
 These were difficult to photocopy with the technology of the day, and necessary to answer questions at a few key points in the game.
-Of course, being a pirate copy, it had none of the above and it wasn't like we could just
+Ours, of course, being a pirate copy, had none of the above and it wasn't like we could just
 [look it up on the Internet](https://ultima.fandom.com/wiki/Ultima_IV_Locations_Map).